 With an A- (Excellent) rating by A.M.
 Best, AmTrust Financial always seeks to deliver superior services at a rate that’s both fair and affordable.
-With a variety of tools and resources at our disposal, we work with AmTrust appointed agents to provide you with a quote for small business workers’ compensation insurance quickly and easily.
+With a variety of tools and workplace safety training resources at our disposal, we work with AmTrust appointed agents to provide you with a quote for small business workers’ compensation insurance quickly and easily.
 We can even write policies for completely new ventures that fit emerging demands in the market.

 AmTrust and our agents recognize the importance of flexibility in today’s business environment.
 We work closely with our agents and the small and mid-sized businesses they serve to design the specific packages they need to comply and succeed.
 Additionally, we offer advanced reporting, monitoring and audit options so both our agents and policyholders can always see how your AmTrust policy is performing for you.

 To get the best policy, it matters which insurance company you choose for your workers’ comp - consider these five factors you should look for in your workers' comp carrier.

 To help agents and small business owners better understand the risks involved in their industry, AmTrust looks at claims data to spot trends and share insights.

 Workers’ compensation insurance protects your business and your workforce by providing benefits to most types of employees who are injured on the job.
 These benefits can address medical care and related medical costs, retraining, lost wages until the employee can return to work or compensation for permanent disability.
 Injured benefits also can go to survivors if a worker is killed.
 The ability to transfer disbursements means workers’ compensation coverage can function similarly to other types of insurance, such as health, disability, businessowners policy, life or general liability insurance - but it doesn’t replace these policies.

 - Temporary disability benefits to make up for lost wages while the injured employee is recovering.